bbenchoff/bbenchoff.github.io/pages/ThinkinController.md

 The R5 is used instead of a soft core because it is flatly better for this job in every dimension: it's already in the silicon (no fabric cost), it runs ~12x faster than a PicoRV32 at fabric clock rates, it has a hard FPU, it has a full Xilinx BSP with FreeRTOS and lwIP support, and Xilinx explicitly supports "A53 runs Linux + R5 runs FreeRTOS" as a first-class AMP (Asymmetric Multiprocessing) configuration with published reference designs.

 The sidebar becomes, in effect, **a completely self-contained embedded system running inside the Zynq PS**, with its own CPU, its own firmware, its own memory, and its own display output.
 Its sole function is to render the operator console and run the BMC services described in the next section, and it does so independently of anything the A53 cluster is doing.
 When Linux crashes, core 0 doesn't notice and doesn't care.
 It just keeps drawing pixels and answering network requests -- and because core 1 is still running the hypercube, the pixels it draws are still live data, not a frozen screenshot.

-### The Killer Demo

-The demo that sells this feature:

-> Power on the machine.
-The DisplayPort output shows a boot progress HUD on the right side while U-Boot text scrolls up the left.
-Ubuntu boots, the desktop appears on the left at 1440x1080 -- and the right sidebar has been live the whole time, showing the fabric coming up, cards enumerating one by one, the LED mirror filling in as each card flashes its firmware at boot.
-You start a Mandelbrot render.
-The left side is your terminal; the top-right LED mirror shows the fractal forming across the hypercube in real time; the bottom-right telemetry shows the progress bar climbing, the hottest nodes lighting up in the thermal section, elapsed time ticking up.
-You `kill -9` the X server.
-The Ubuntu side freezes. **The sidebar keeps going.** You watch the Mandelbrot job finish on the sidebar while the desktop is dead.

 ### Implementation Cost